salmonj19/git-demo/README.md

-git add // add files to staging area git commit -m "<message>" // obvious git log // get a history of the commits
+git add // add files to staging area git commit -m "<message>" // obvious git log // get a history of the commits git merge // merge changes from one branch to master, or another branch